mintyphp/mintyphp.github.io/01-installation.md

 Unzip/untar the archive and run the start.sh script with the following command:

 ```
+unzip mintyphp-2.0.1.zip
+cd mintyphp-2.0.1
 bash start.sh
 ```

-It should download composer.phar and install the latest versions of all dependencies.
+It should download composer.phar and adminer and install the latest versions of all PHP dependencies.
 Then it should start the application in debug mode on [http://localhost:8000/](http://localhost:8000/).